samtoth/blog/pages/agda/LinearAlgNotes.lagda.md

 The standard definition states that for a set of vectors to be linearly independant a linear combination $\sum_i^n{a_iv_i} = 0\ \textit{iff}\ \ \forall i.\ a_i = 0$.

-Note that due to this definition relying on linear combinations, it only applies to finite sets.
+Another way of statating this is that the solution set of the homogeneous system of equations given by a matrix of collumns $v_i$, has a unique soloution - the trivial one.

 There is another very elegant definition which makes use of the free functor from $Sets \to RMods$.

 #### Free functor